aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Accessing request details

-Event Handler integrates with [Event Source Data Classes utilities](../../utilities/data_classes.md){target="_blank" rel="nofollow"}, and it exposes their respective resolver request details and convenient methods under `app.current_event`.
+Event Handler integrates with [Event Source Data Classes utilities](../../utilities/data_classes.md){target="_blank"}, and it exposes their respective resolver request details and convenient methods under `app.current_event`.

 That is why you see `app.resolve(event, context)` in every example.
 This allows Event Handler to resolve requests, and expose data like `app.lambda_context` and  `app.current_event`.